glsorre/glsorre/README.md

 Most of my public work lives at the seam between developer tools that should already work together but don't, check my pins.

 By day I'm a senior software engineer at Fincons.

-Twenty years in, mostly across native desktop (Swift, C#) and modern web (TypeScript, Vue, React).
+10+ years of experience mostly across native desktop (Swift, C#) and modern web (TypeScript, Vue, React).

 ## 🚀 Now